edlins/libPCA9685/README.md

         library instead.

-        To compile and install the library and examples from the location where the "fetch" was run, execute:
+        To compile and install the library and examples from the location where the "clone" was run, execute:

         $ cd libPCA9685 && mkdir build && cd build
         $ cmake ..